You won’t be tapping in the dark like so many other beginner builders and your first coil will be right as rain and

 The first thing we need to discuss is vape wire.
 Both the type of the wire and the size matter a lot because of three reasons – flavor, vapor production, and ramp-up time.
 Each wire type (and there are five) will give you a slightly different flavor, as well as present different building challenges and opportunities.
 Knowing the different types of vape wires will help you find the perfect one that will match your vaping style and preferences.

 When talking about vape wire size, vapers are referring to gauge, the actual diameter of the wire.
 Most popular gauges that vapers use are 32, 30, 28, 26, 24, and 22 – a majority of vape coils, even the most eccentric ones and used in the best vapes, can be built with these.

 The important thing to remember here is that bigger the numerical value of the gauge, the thinner the wire.
-28 gauge wire is smaller in diameter than 30 gauge wire, but bigger than 26.
+28ga is larger in diameter than 30ga but smaller than 26ga.
 Also, an increase in diameter will result in a decrease in resistance, which means that the wire will take longer to heat up.

 That heating period is called the ramp-up time and it’s pretty important – do you want to sit on that button for ages or do you want to be able to vape as soon as you press fire?
 Keep in mind that exotic vape coils (i.e. the ones that use more strands of wire) will have a pretty lengthy ramp-up time, but the same will also be true for low gauge (larger diameter) wires.